ubccr/ccrdocs/pages/faq.md

 ##  Why am I see the error "kinit: Unknown credential cache type while getting default ccache" when using ccrkinit?

 This error is caused by Anaconda conflicting with the Kerberos used by CCR's authentication system.
-Some users load Anaconda environments or personal/group Python or Anaconda modules in their `.bashrc` file (found in your home directory).
-These environments break Kerberos (and also OnDemand desktops and apps!) so we do not recommend loading them in the `.bashrc` file.
-You may not even realize this got added to your bash environment file as it will do it automatically when installing anaconda.
-Edit the file and remove everything between the two `>>> conda initialize >>>` lines.
-Then save the file, exit out of CCR, and log back in again.
-Do NOT delete the `.bashrc` file!
+Some users load Anaconda environments or personal/group Python or Anaconda modules in their `~/.bashrc` file (found in your home directory).
+These environments break Kerberos (and also OnDemand desktops and apps!).
+To fix this, edit the file and remove everything between the two `>>> conda initialize >>>` lines.
+Then save the file, log out of CCR, and log back in again.
+Do NOT delete the `~/.bashrc` file!
+Anaconda is not recommended for HPC systems and is no longer supported on CCR's systems for [these reasons](software/modules.md#anaconda-python).
+Please refrain from using this software and if you need help finding an alternative for your workflow, contact [CCR Help](../help.md) for recommendations.

 ## Why am I getting 'no space left on device' errors?